03 california housing tabpfn

 Regional Trends:

-- South (latitude < 35.85): Prices drop more sharply in the second half from east to west.
+- North (latitude > 35.85): Prices drop more sharply in the first half from west to east.